BUSINESS BLOGGING TIPS

 Take a deep breath.
 Stretch.
 Take a sip of whatever drink that’s at your side and give yourself a pat on the back.
 Your rough draft is complete.
-You can worry about polishing it up later, but for now, let the victory fanfare play in the background as you strike a pose.
+You can worry about polishing it up later, but for now, let the victory fanfare of blog content writers everywhere play in the background as you strike a pose.
 Also, it’s time to say farewell to a trusted ally in your phenomenal writing quest: your outline.
 Your rough draft will soon get the kind of makeover they do on those modelling television shows.
 Your outline, however, has run its course.

 Goodbye, old friend.